Is this article for you? It covers services only available to Give Lively member nonprofits.

 IMPORTANT: An activated Stripe account must be connected to Give Lively in order for member nonprofits to process and receive donations made using Apple Pay or Google Pay.
 Learn how to use Stripe, including how to create, activate and connect a Stripe account, how to apply for Stripe’s nonprofit discount, and how enable ACH/bank transfer.

 Give Lively nonprofit members can add PayPal, but only as an optional additional donation-processing method.
-At the present time, it can't be the sole payment processor, since it can only be used for one-time donations.
-Thus, PayPal will only process donations when the donors' selected payment method is PayPal.
-All other payment methods (credit/debit, ACH etc.) will be processed via Stripe.
-In the near future, we will be adding the option to process recurring monthly donations too.
+At the present time, it can't be the sole payment processor.
+All other payment methods (credit/debit, ACH etc.) are processed via Stripe.

 To manage ACH/direct debit, we work with Plaid and Stripe Financial Connections, two financial technology services that enable users to interact with their bank accounts.
 ACH/direct debit transfers are processed by Stripe and must first be enabled through Stripe.